I’m continuing to work with dual-USB pico boards, and used one to recreate my earlier work on a “cheater’s guitar”.

 Version 3

-I tried working with the Novation Launchpad first, but had to pause that as I couldn’t ever get a Launchpad to power on when connected to the host port of a dual-USB pico.
+I tried working with the Novation Launchpad first, but I couldn’t ever get a Launchpad to power on when connected to the host port of a dual-USB pico.
 (More on that in a bit.)
+While checking to see which of my MIDI controllers actually did work, I tried the Korg Nanopad 2, which worked, and which meant that reviving the cheatar was a perfect next project.

 If you have a Pi Pico, Pico 2, or variant of either, you can get the code from the repository on GitHub.
 The hardware and software requirements as well as usage instructions are covered there.